MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-use-workbooks.md

 # How to use workbooks with Global Secure Access

 Workbooks combine text, log queries, metrics, and parameters into rich interactive reports.
-Any team member who has access to the required Azure resources create and edit workbooks.
+Any team member with access to the required Azure resources can create and edit workbooks.
 To learn more about Azure Workbooks, see [Overview of Azure Workbooks](/azure/azure-monitor/visualize/workbooks-overview).

 ## Prerequisites
 - Administrators who interact with **Global Secure Access** features must have one or more of the following role assignments depending on the tasks they're performing.